Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 Okay, we won't be doing that.

-and as always, I'm joined by Jess Perkins and Matt Stewart.
+My name is Dave Warnikey, and as always, I'm joined by Jess Perkins and Matt Schuett.

-Could you put your hands together for the wonderful Nick Mason?
+very special guest, could you put your hands together for the wonderful Nick Mason?

-Oh, my God.
+Oh my God.
+It is

+Sunday night, it is practically midnight.
 Let's learn some things.

 Let's do it.
+No.

-Okay, so mistakes have been made.
+Okay, so, mistakes have been made.

-I printed out the wrong ticket lists.
+I printed out the wrong ticket list.

 I sorted in the wrong order.